When I first started preparing my CyberMACSErasmus Mundus application, I had more questions than answers.

 This isn’t an official guide.
 It’s simply what helped me, what I wish I had known, and what I’ve seen matter most for others.

-CyberMACS (Cybersecurity Management and Analytics Master’s) is a two-year Erasmus Mundus Joint Master’s (EMJM) in Applied Cybersecurity.
-It’s offered by a consortium of three universities:
+CyberMACS is a two-year Erasmus Mundus Joint Master’s (EMJM) in Applied Cybersecurity.
+A consortium of three universities offers it:

 The structure is simple but exciting: two years, three universities, two degrees.